OpenMatchmaking/sage-utils-python/README.rst

 - Framework agnostic solution
 - Easy to write a new extension and use it later with your code
 - Base class for implementing AMQP workers
+- Register a new microservice in Open Matchmaking platform

 Installation
 ============